StanfordMIMI/RaLEs/results/README.md

 ### Overview

 The `results` directory holds the key outcomes and benchmarks of the RaLEs project.
-Within this directory, the `best_results_files` subdirectory houses the CSV files detailing the best results obtained for various tasks.

 ### Reproducing Paper Figures